How to use the MAP function

 4. MAP Function Example 2

 This example demonstrates how to pass two arrays to the LAMBDA function.
-The LAMBDA function adds the first value to the second value on the same row.
+The LAMBDA function adds the first value in the first array B3:B11 to the first value in the second array.
+In other words, the calculations are based on the value's position in the array.

 Formula in cell E3: